 50 students matriculate in each class

-Yes, a baccalaureate degree must have been received prior to matriculation into the physician assistant program.
+Yes, a baccalaureate degree must have been received before matriculation into the physician assistant program.
 See Requirements for Admission for more information.

 The program DOES NOT grant advanced standing under any circumstances.
 No prerequisite course completed before admission into the program or prior clinical experience will be accepted as substitution for any required coursework in the PA program.